gbdias/home/index.md

 I am a data analyst with experience in computational biology and genetics based in Brazil.
 I have a B.Sc. in biomedical science, and a Master's and PhD in genetics, with an emphasis on genomics and bioinformatics.

 In 2018 I moved to the USA to work as a postdoctoral research associate.
-There I fell in love with data analysis, worked with large genomics datasets, and acquired key data analysis skills including Unix tools, R programming, cluster computing, environment management with Anaconda, version control with Git, and more.
+There I fell in love with data analysis, worked with large datasets, and acquired new skills including Unix tools, R programming, cluster computing, environment management with Anaconda, version control with Git, and more.

-After doing genomics data analysis for nearly four years I decided to broaden my analytic skills and re-tool my CV to explore a wider range of opportunities in data analytics.
+After doing genomics-focused data analysis for nearly four years I decided to broaden my skills and re-tool my CV to explore a wider range of job opportunities.
 To this end I recently completed the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics){:target="_blank"}.

 In my free time I like to explore the city, read, and watch TV shows.